silvaDominic/real-time-order-system/README.md

 The focus on the exercise was to build something that evoked a production grade application.
 The architecture and structure is absolutely overkill for something this trivial, but it should help demonstrate where things might live and give a sense of how it could scale easily.

-I have to note that there is some annoying extra webpack overrides courtesy of [craco](https://craco.js.org/), but that's because I didn't want to spend much time fiddling with a custom webpack config for a monolith of this structure.

 ## Noteable Features

 - Server and client separated into their own modules